danielmichaels/danielms/content/retrospectives/2022/11/index.md

 I do not expect this will fix failed installations.
 What I might try next is to let users install it manually.
 This would require a few steps and may be too much friction, but it gives the user power to do something when an issue is encountered.
-Another thing I am contemplating is storing some metadata about each device in an attempt to correlations between successful and unsuccessful install attempts.
+Another thing I am contemplating is storing some metadata about each device in an attempt to draw some correlations between successful and unsuccessful installation attempts.
 I am unsure about this though.

 ### pfSense Logs